-At gunpoint, Ukrainians in occupied regions back Putin in Russia’s election
+At gunpoint, Ukrainians in occupied regions vote in Russia’s election

-Ukrainians and a rights group say people are being forced to vote by their occupiers in an election widely dismissed as a sham.
+Ukrainians and a rights group say people are being coerced to vote by their occupiers in election dismissed as a sham.

 Since February 25, women with name tags and huge stacks of papers have been knocking on every door in the Russia-occupied parts of four Ukrainian regions or approaching residents outside their apartment buildings or houses.